-- For thesis seminar zero (0) mark is awarded - For thesis report 5 marks off the thesis for every day late.
-Penalty applies until the marks for the course decrease to 50, and further lateness does not result in failure of the course, but might be a failure of the thesis (weekends count as days).
-Any thesis report not turned in within 6 weeks after the deadline will be finalised at zero (0) marks.
+- For project seminar zero (0) mark is awarded - For project report 5 marks off the project for every day late.
+Penalty applies until the marks for the course decrease to 50, and further lateness does not result in failure of the course, but might be a failure of the project (weekends count as days).
+Any project report not turned in within 6 weeks after the deadline will be finalised at zero (0) marks.

 In all cases, applications for late submission can be applied for BEFORE the due date.
-This is at the discretion of the thesis coordinator, but should only be granted in exceptional circumstances.
+This is at the discretion of the project coordinator, but should only be granted in exceptional circumstances.
 As per normal, students can also apply through myUNSW for special consideration.

-Discrepancy amongst thesis marks
+Discrepancy amongst project marks